SteveDoyle2/NASTRAN-95/um/bulk.md

 C         Component number (1 - 6 for grid point, blank or 0 for scalar
           point).

-T         Time delay ç for designated coordinate (Real).
+T         Time delay Ã§ for designated coordinate (Real).

 Remarks
 -------